Guide to Interpreting VAERS Case Report Information

 A report to VAERS generally does not prove that the identified vaccine(s) caused the adverse event described.
 It only confirms that the reported event occurred sometime after vaccine was given.
 No proof that the event was caused by the vaccine is required in order for VAERS to accept the report.
 VAERS accepts all reports without judging whether the event was caused by the vaccine.

 DISCLAIMER: Please note that VAERS staff follow-up on all serious and other selected adverse event reports to obtain additional medical, laboratory, and/or autopsy records to help understand the concern raised.
 However, in general coding terms in VAERS do not change based on the information received during the follow-up process.
 VAERS data should be used with caution as numbers and conditions do not reflect data collected during follow-up.
-Note that the inclusion of events in VAERS data does not infer causality.
+Note that the inclusion of events in VAERS data does not imply causality.

 For more information, please call the VAERS Information Line toll-free at (800) 822-7967 or e-mail to firstname.lastname@example.org.